-Through our participation in GALILEO (Georgia Library Learning Online), the Library provides access to over 200 databases.
+Through our participation in GALILEO (Georgia Library Learning Online), the Library provides access to over 100 databases and more than 2000 journal titles.
 The Library's online catalog is part of the state-wide integrated online system, GIL (Galileo Interconnected Libraries).
 GIL provides a web-based interface with a standardized search format.
 The Library is a charter member of SOLINET (Southeastern Library Network) which was created to increase the availability of bibliographic resources through the use of electronic data processing and communications.
 More than 30 million books and other materials can be accessed through this network which the Library fully utilizes for cataloging and its ILL (Interlibrary Loan) system.